-Bangladesh is surrounded by India on three sides and there are multiple crossings between them; unless you’re on your own wheels, the ones you’re likely to use are the main road & rail crossing at Benapole for buses & trains between Kolkata and Dhaka, the road crossing south of Siliguri for buses from there to / from northern Bangladesh, and the eastern crossings with Assam.
-Unfortunately with the present situation at the India / Myanmar border (see below) you can’t officially travel overland from India to Thailand as things stand, though in practice it still seems to be possible (according to reports in early 2017); do your research and planning very carefully if considering traversing India – Bangladesh – Northeast India – Myanmar – Thailand (the reverse direction is definitely not possible).
+Bangladesh is surrounded by India on three sides and there are multiple crossings between them; unless you’re on your own wheels, the ones you’re likely to use are the main road & rail crossing at Benapole for buses & trains between Kolkata and Dhaka, the road crossing south of Siliguri for buses from there to / from northern Bangladesh, and the eastern crossings with Assam (which you’d use if heading on to (or from) Thailand and points beyond).

 Myanmar – India overland

-There is only one crossing on the long border between India and Myanmar, located at Moreh, near Imphal.
-Myanmar used to be the missing link in the overland route from India to SE Asia, so it was great news in 2011 when Myanmar opened up to overland travellers; for the last few years it has been possible to cross this border in both directions with a permit from MTT (Myanmar Travel & Tourism), allowing overlanders to travel between India and Thailand through Myanmar.
-The MTT permits are arranged by Mandalay and Yangon-based travel agencies either by email from India or in person within Myanmar; certainly a fair bit of hassle and expense involved, but it was working.
+Myanmar used to be the missing link in the overland route from India to SE Asia, so it was great news when this border was opened up to overland travellers; for a few years it was then possible to cross in both directions with a special permit from MTT (Myanmar Travel & Tourism), allowing overlanders to travel between India and Thailand through Myanmar.

 Sri Lanka – India by ferry